-- The Proponent shall prepare a Noise Monitoring Program for the project to the satisfaction of the Secretary.
-This program must: - (a) be submitted to the Secretary by the end of September 2008; - (a1) be revised in consultation with the EPA and be submitted to the Secretary by the end of April 2016; - (b) include the use of continuous and attended noise monitoring measures to monitor the performance of the project.
+- 3. The Proponent must prepare a Noise Monitoring Program for the project to the satisfaction of the Secretary.
+This program must: - (a) be submitted to the Secretary by the end of September 2008; - (a1) be revised in consultation with the EPA and be submitted to the Secretary by the end of April 2016; and - (b) include the use of continuous and attended noise monitoring measures to monitor the performance of the project.

-The Proponent shall implement the approved Noise Monitoring Program as approved from time to time by the Secretary.
+The Proponent must implement the approved Noise Monitoring Program as approved from time to time by the Secretary.